Stoll Keenon Ogden PLLC | Advertising Material

 Angela S. Fetcher

-Angela is a Member in Stoll Keenon Ogden’s Louisville office and has been with the firm since 2004.
-She is Chair of the Construction Law practice and is an experienced trial attorney who contributes to several practice groups at the firm.
+Angela is a Member of Stoll Keenon Ogden’s Louisville office and has been with the firm since 2004.
+She is co-chair of the Construction Law practice and is an experienced trial attorney who contributes to several practice groups at the firm.
 She works with businesses of all types throughout Kentucky, from manufacturing companies to banking institutions.

 Focused mainly on complex commercial litigation, Angela has successfully taken on large cases involving matters ranging from environmental audits to lender liability claims.
 She counsels clients at every stage of a dispute, from discovery and settlement negotiations through the appellate process.